JunZhangNPO/Reading/NPO/Book list.md

 **What**
 - United Nations: Handbook on Non-Profit Institutions in the System of National Accounts (How to classify NPO)
 - Frumkin, P. (2005).
 On being nonprofit: A conceptual and policy primer.
 Harvard University Press.
+- Ott, J. S., & Dicke, L. A. (Eds.).
+(2016).
+The nature of the nonprofit sector (3rd ed.).
+Westview Press.

 **Economy**
 - Weisbrod, B. A. (1991).
 The nonprofit economy.
 Harvard University Press.
 ISBN: 9780674626263.

 **Business-like**
 - Weisbrod, B. A. (Ed.).
 (1998).
 To profit or not to profit: The commercial transformation of the nonprofit sector.
 Cambridge University Press. https://doi.org/10.1017/CBO9780511625947
+- Hansmann, H. (2000).
+The ownership of enterprise.
+Harvard University Press.

 **Relationship with Government**
 - Boris, E. T., & Steuerle, C. E. (2017).
 Nonprofits and government: Collaboration and conflict (3rd ed.).
 Rowman & Littlefield. https://rowman.com/ISBN/9781442271791/Nonprofits-and-Government-Collaboration-and-Conflict-Third-Edition